All Episodes

 Okay.

-And I think one of the most interesting uh aspects of this is that uh Tishabov, uh, which is the day of Jewish mourning for the destruction of Jerusalem uh by what the Jews refer to as the two bears of the first Rome Emperor Vespasian, and of course his son Titus, we know the Arch of Titus uh depicts the looting of Jerusalem.
+And I think one of the most interesting aspects of this is that Tisha Bav, which is the day of Jewish mourning for the destruction of Jerusalem by what the Jews refer to as the two bears of the first Rome Emperor Vespasian and, of course, his son Titus.

-That's not in the mainstream narrative, but they wanted to proverbially decapitate the Christian Empire on the same day that the Roman Empire had, in their mind decapitated them, which was the destruction of the temple as prophesied by Jesus Christ in 70 AD.
+That's not in the mainstream narrative, but they wanted to proverbially decapitate the Christian Empire on the same day that the Roman Empire had, in their mind, decapitated them, which was the destruction of the temple as prophesied by Jesus Christ in 70 AD.

 They love their dates, don't they?